vuongductuanktmt/react-native-ksyplayer/README.md

        onProgress={this.setTime}               // Callback every ~250ms with currentTime
        onEnd={this.onEnd}                      // Callback when playback finishes
-       onError={this.videoError}               // Callback when video cannot be loaded onBuffer={this.onBuffer}                // Callback when remote video is buffering style={styles.backgroundVideo} />
+       onError={this.videoError}               // Callback when video cannot be loaded style={styles.backgroundVideo} />